What is TheSu XML?

 Procedural Proposition:

 The proposition "To produce lead white: place lead over vinegar, wait for thickness, scrape off the white substance" serves as an abstract recipe model.
-Multiple recipe theses from Theophrastus, Dioscorides, and other sources can be linked to this proposition, enabling step-by-step comparison of how the same process is described differently across sources.
+Multiple recipe theses from Theophrastus, Dioscorides, and other sources can be linked to this proposition, making it possible to compare step by step how the same process is described differently across sources.

 Sequences